The most effective way for Democrats to fight Trump's agenda isn't where you think it is

 But in March last year, the Republican Attorneys General Association, which raises money for Republican candidates, said it was ditching the incumbency rule.
 It was “game on,” says Sean Rankin, executive director of the Democratic Attorneys General Association.
 During the first election after that, in Virginia last November, Republicans tried unsuccessfully to oust incumbent Democrat Mark Herring; each side spent about $9 million, by far the most in the state’s history for such a race.

 In this year’s midterms, attorneys general seats in 30 states and the District of Columbia are up for grabs.
 Republicans currently boast an advantage—their party has attorneys general in 27 states today, up from 12 states in 2000.
 But with the incumbency rule out the window, Democrats are hoping for a comeback.
-According to an analysis by Louis Jacobson of Governing magazine, 6 of the 31 races on the ballot next month are considered tossups—Colorado, Florida, Michigan, Nevada, Ohio, and Wisconsin—and in each case, Republicans are the incumbent.
+According to an analysis by Louis Jacobson of Governing magazine, 6 of the 31 races on the ballot next month are considered tossups—Colorado, Florida, Michigan, Nevada, Ohio, and Wisconsin—and in each case, Republicans currently hold the seat.
 “In a neutral environment, this would suggest the Democrats could expect to gain a couple of seats,” Jacobson writes.
 “But if there’s a Democratic wave, the party might win even more than that, perhaps enough to turn an overall Republican lead in AG seats into a Democratic one.”

 Democrats need four more seats to take a majority.
 They’re looking partly to Colorado, where Republican George Brauchler, a district attorney who prosecuted the Aurora mass shooting, faces Democrat Phil Weiser, a former law school dean who worked for the Obama administration and clerked for Supreme Court Justice Ruth Bader Ginsburg.
 In Nevada, where three of the past four attorneys general have been Republicans, early polls came back favorably for the Democratic candidate, state Senate Majority Leader Aaron Ford, who’s advocating tougher gun control after the 2017 mass shooting in Las Vegas.
 (He’s facing criticism, though, over an arrest record from his 20s, including for public intoxication, stealing tires, and failure to appear in court.)